Spiral to GEO Using an Optimal Finite Maneuver

 Take a look at the orbit and the model that was created by Astrogator.
 You should see a spiral of the low thrust maneuver.

 This approach is different from using a Target Sequence in Astrogator.
 In a Target Sequence, the ephemeris of a satellite is created (think back to the trajectory of a spacecraft).
-For an optimal Finite Maneuver, you use a previously computed path (ephemeris) as the initial guess and refine, or optimize it.
+For an Optimal Finite Maneuver, you use a previously computed path (ephemeris) as the initial guess and refine, or optimize it, using a SNOPT search profile.

 You can use the Finite Maneuver trajectory as the initial guess in the computation.
 The Finite Maneuver provides Astrogator with some data to start.
 While the initial solution was not ideal, it got you close to a GEO orbit.
 Now you can begin solving for the solution.

-1. Copy () and paste () the Finite_Maneuver satellite and rename the copy Optimal_Finite.
+1. Copy () and paste () Finite_Maneuver () and rename the copy Optimal_Finite.

 4. Select the Basic - Orbit page.